Learning in repeated auctions: Learning theory and auction design

-The crucial assumption of myopic bidders facing a patient seller is unfortunately not necessarily satisfied in different settings, and typically on big online ad platforms, such as Google DoubleClick or AppNexus, that are selling ad opportunities for large publishers such as some of the biggest online newspapers.
-The main difference with the aforementioned Ebay example is that only a few companies are actually repeatedly bidding.
+The crucial assumption of myopic/short-sighted/impatient bidders facing a patient seller is unfortunately not necessarily satisfied, depending on the setting.
+In modern-day practice, typically large online ad platforms, such as Google DoubleClick or AppNexus, are selling ad opportunities for large publishers such as some of the biggest online newspapers.
+The main difference with the aforementioned Ebay example is that only a few companies are actually bidding in these auctions.
+They are furthermore doing so repeatedly and participating in massive number of auctions.

-Indeed, most of companies willing to display ads actually rely on third-party, the \emph{demande-side platforms} (DSP), that are buying and displaying ads for them (because of technical constraints, even sending bids might actually be quite complex).
-These aggregated bidders are repeatedly interacting with the seller, billions of times a day -- and not a single one.
-As a consequence, this type of buyers can also optimize for long-term utility, and they are not myopic.
-Thus, even if the seller is using one-shot incentive compatible auctions (to gather data in order to design a revenue maximization mechanism), the bidder might have an interest in bidding not truthfully.
-Indeed, this will modify the distribution of ``values'' observed by the seller, and the mechanism chosen to optimize her revenue would be different, to the advantage of the buyer \citep{tang2016manipulate,nedelec2019learning}.
+Indeed, most companies willing to display ads actually rely on third-parties, \emph{demand-side platforms} (DSP), that are buying and displaying ads for them (because of technical constraints, even sending bids in real-time might actually be quite complex).
+These aggregated bidders are repeatedly interacting with the (same) seller, billions of times a day.
+Consequently, this type of buyers can also optimize for long-term utility and need not be myopic.
+Thus, even if the seller is using one-shot incentive compatible auctions - for instance to gather data in order to later design and switch to a revenue maximizing mechanism -, the bidder might have an interest in not bidding ``truthfully", as classical theory would suggest is optimal for them.
+Indeed, if buyers do not bid their values, this will modify the distribution of ``values'' observed by the seller.
+Subsequently, the mechanism chosen to optimize her revenue will be different from what it would have been had bidders been na\"{i}ve, to the advantage of the buyers \citep{tang2016manipulate,nedelec2019learning}.

-Intuitively, this is possible because the asymmetry that arose in the Ebay example between the seller and the bidders -- one being long-term, the other short-term optimizers -- is almost reversed.
-If the seller must commit to a specific mechanism, and the buyers have this information, they can strategically leverage it.
-At the end, the respective utilities of the seller and buyers will somehow depend on the underlying amount of asymmetry between them.
-There have been several approaches to study intermediate settings, for example when bidders are (almost) identical \citep{KanNaz14}, or are patient, but not as patient as the sellers \citep{amin2013learning}, etc.
+Intuitively, this is possible because the information asymmetry that arose in the Ebay example between the seller and the bidders -- one optimizing over the long-term, the other over the short-term -- is almost reversed.
+If the seller must commit to a specific mechanism or a family of mechanisms, for instance for contractual reasons, and buyers have this information, they can strategically leverage it by e.g. changing their bidding behavior.
+In the end, the respective utilities of the seller and buyers will somehow depend on the underlying amount of asymmetry between them.
+Several works have started studying various intermediate settings, for example when bidders are (almost) identical \citep{KanNaz14}, or are patient, but not as patient as the seller \citep{amin2013learning}, etc.